hihey54/ecrime24/readme.md

-This repository provides supplementary material for our paper entitled _"Hey Google, Remind me to be Phished" Exploiting the Notifications of the Google (AI) Assistant on Android for Social Engineering Attacks"_, accepted to the APWG Symposium on Electronic Crime Research (eCrime) held in Boston, USA in September 2024.
+This repository provides supplementary material for our paper entitled _"Hey Google, Remind me to be Phished" Exploiting the Notifications of the Google (AI) Assistant on Android for Social Engineering Attacks"_, accepted to the APWG Symposium on Electronic Crime Research ([eCrime'24](https://apwg.org/event/ecrime2024/)) held in Boston, USA in September 2024.

 If you use any of our resources, we kindly ask you to cite our paper with the following BibTeX entry: